 - All Honors College students are required to attend a mandatory First Year Check-In during their first semester at Marshall.
 These are one-on-one sessions with an advisor in the college that you will be expected to schedule.
 Watch your Marshall email account early in the fall semester for more details about scheduling and for how the session will be conducted.

-- Take some time to look through the Honors College website focusing on the info under the “CURRENT STUDENTS” tab on the Honors College website.
+- Take some time to look through the Honors College website in full.

-- Pay special attention to the sub-menu item under “Current Students” > “Advising ..” > titled “SATISFACTORY PROGRESS” as it outlines the requirements for staying in good standing and on track with the Honors College curriculum.
+- Pay special attention to the section on the page found at “Current Students” > “Advising” > titled “SATISFACTORY PROGRESS” as it outlines the requirements for staying in good standing and on track with the Honors College curriculum.

 - The Honors College staff is available to help answer questions relating to curriculum, policy, benefits, activities, and the student association.

 If you have specific questions about any housing issues (including the Honors House) please go to Housing and Residence Life: http://www.marshall.edu/housing/.

-If you have specific questions about any financial aid issues (including Honors scholarships) please go to: http://www.marshall.edu/sfa.
+If you have specific questions about any financial assistance issues please go to Student Financial Assistance: http://www.marshall.edu/sfa.